orellabac/onprem-install/README.md

 which you can install and operate entirely on your own hardware (or cloud service provider).
 You only need a linux host OS running Docker.

-If you intend to configure Slack or MS Teams messaging, or if you plan to configure any integrations with other cloud service providers (such as Github, Atlassian, Asana, Trello, Azure DevOps, Bitbucket, Gitlab, etc...) you will need to provide a public-facing web proxy for OAuth callbacks from those providers.

 If you intend to use built-in CodeStream messaging, you will need a mail relay server or mail submission account that accepts email sent by the **CodeStream outbound email docker container**.